DavorPavits/DavorPavits/README.md

 - 👋 Hi, I’m @DavorPavits
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning Machine Learning and AI in general.
-- 💞️ I’m looking to collaborate on anything that is written in python.
 - 📫 davorpavits@gmail.com
 - 😄 Pronouns: He/ Him
 - ⚡ Fun fact: I drink too much coffee and spleep much more.